A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Introduction

-In the absence of viral infection, several approaches have been developed to understand the influence of hypoxia on tumour dynamics, using either discrete compartments that evolve according to different dynamics \cite{astanin08,Gatenby,martinez12,rocha2021persistent} or a continuous spectrum of adaptation levels \cite{ardaseva2020fluctuating,ardaseva20periodic,gallaher}.
+Even in the absence of viral infection, non-genetic changes in cancer cells significantly affect the metabolic activity and these evolutionary dynamics can be analysed with mathematical models \cite{bosque23}.
+In particular, the influence of hypoxia on tumour dynamics has been investigated through several approaches, using either discrete compartments that evolve according to different dynamics \cite{astanin08,Gatenby,martinez12,rocha2021persistent} or a continuous spectrum of adaptation levels \cite{ardaseva2020fluctuating,ardaseva20periodic,gallaher}.
 The latter approach in the continuous settings leads to integro-differential equations (IDEs) and, when spatial heterogeneity is included, to partial integro-differential equations (PIDEs) \cite{chiari23heterogeneity,fiandaca2020mathematical,lorenzi2018role,villa21modeling}.
 We build upon this modelling approach and consider the heterogeneous effects of oncolytic virotherapy within the framework of spatial and phenotypic variability.

+A common characteristic of continuous structured models is the presence of a \textit{trade-off} between different features \cite{lorenzi24preprint}.
+At a cellular level, the term trade-off refers to the presence of mutually exclusive properties, usually caused by the need for metabolic optimisation, with the possibility that an improvement in one aspect necessarily leads to a deterioration in another.
+One of the most considered trade-offs in the context of hypoxia involves the proliferation rate and resistance to hypoxic conditions.
+This can be interpreted with the following meaning: cells whose proliferative performance is significantly enhanced by oxygen are also more easily induced to die in harsh conditions.
+In contrast, cells that are not very sensitive to increased proliferation due to the abundance of nutrients maintain a state of quiescence or low proliferation in the event of a lack of oxygen, without incurring cell death.

+In the context of oncolytic virotherapy, different oncolytic virus types perform effectively or poorly in hypoxic condition according to their specific features, as described above.
+This, together with the previous trade-off, leads to two opposite scenarios.
+Viruses that are more effective in normoxic conditions lead to greater infectivity in highly proliferating tumours.
+In contrast, more efficient viruses under hypoxic conditions will lead to greater infectivity in tumours highly resistant to hypoxia.
+The two modelling approaches resulting from these scenarios are represented in Fig. \ref{fig:tradeoffs}.